Jdhansen41/ruby_app/README.md

 -go to the db migration created, add columns then run rake db:migrate -Under article model add: has_attached_file :image validates_attachment_content_type :image, :content_type => ["image/jpg", "image/jpeg", "image/png"]

+Authentication:
+-We'll use a gem called sorcery.
+Type it in Gemfile then run bundle -This makes it easy to get running by providing a generator to create a model representing our user and the required data migrations to support authentication
+-bin/rails generate sorcery:install --model=Author -->Preferences, changes User to Author
+-Added username column to migration, then bin/rake db:migrate -Create controller for Author: bin/rails generate scaffold_controller Author username:string email:string password:password password_confirmation:password

+**Rails has two scaffold generators: scaffold and scaffold_controller.
+The scaffold generator generates the model, controller and views.
+The scaffold_controller will generate the controller and views.
+We are generating a scaffold_controller instead of scaffold because Sorcery has already defined for us an Author model.**
+-update routes.rb file to include resources :authors

+-Create endpoints for logging in and out bin/rails generate controller AuthorSessions